intel/AALSDK/valapps/readme.md

 3. Building/installing

 In order for buildenv.py to process dependencies, they should be placed in a dependency manifest file (typically referred to as packages.json) in JSON format.
-Each dependency specification includes the fetcher, an optonal unpacker, and a builder.
-Each of thise items may or may not require additional parameters that will be used at runtime as each dependency is processed.
+Each dependency specification includes the fetcher, an optional unpacker, and a builder.
+Each of these items may or may not require additional parameters that will be used at runtime as each dependency is processed.
 An example package in a packages.json file can look like this:

     {